 - Monday (all day) and Tuesday (morning): Review of research results by oral and poster presentations.

-The following KICC theses and dissertations from 2016 are available to the sponsors:
+The following recent KICC theses and dissertations are available to the sponsors:

 Negar Nazari, Stability improvement of ScCO2 foam for enhanced oil recovery applications using polyelectrolytes and polyelectrolyte complex nanoparticles prepared in high salinity produced water, M.S. thesis.